sql-machine-learning/elasticdl/docs/designs/elasticdl_operator.md

 - Product compatibility.
 Current products have deployed some operators of [Kubeflow](https://www.kubeflow.org/), such as TF operator and PyTorch operator.
-Many development works have been done on integrating the operators into products, including dashboard, command-line tool, and controllers with rich monitoring functions.
+Many development works have been done when integrating the operators, including dashboard, command-line tool, and controllers with rich monitoring functions.
 It's better to reuse the work.